 Because he could never manage to leave her, and the buses would stop running at a certain hour, many nights he’d walk all the way back to his side of town—miles and miles (during the dangerous days of Jim Crow, nonetheless).
 He says he’d have walked a million miles more just to see her smile.
 These stories seem like tall tales today, when I keep having to remind friends that a person who can’t be bothered to pick up the phone to call them really ain’t that interested.

-Further in his essay, Arthur Brooks claims his twentysomething coworkers argue a love story like his (or Mr. Wardlaw’s) would never happen today, even though they all want the kind of ultimate companionship marriage offers.
+Further in his essay, Brooks claims his 20-something co-workers argue a love story like his (or Mr. Wardlaw’s) would never happen today, even though they all want the kind of ultimate companionship marriage offers.
 Although marriage rates have plummeted in recent years, a 2013 Gallup Poll says 81 percent of adults who’ve never married would like to.
-So why does marriage seem to be headed towards oblivion?
+So why does marriage seem to be headed toward oblivion?
 Brooks says, “What we really need is more romantic entrepreneurship.
 And that requires cultivating two core entrepreneurial qualities: courage and mindfulness.”

 I recounted conversations we’d had about his efforts to learn the craft of spinning records and rocking crowds—how he worked several jobs to save up for the equipment he needed, and how he spent over a decade perfecting his skills.
 I told him that I, and our relationship, deserved nothing less than that same kind of effort.

-Back to Brook’s concept of romantic entrepreneurship.
-He says, “The most distinguishing characteristic of entrepreneurs is their willingness and ability to take a personal risk for the chance at explosive rewards.”
-Amy Bloom seems to agree with Brooks, writing, “Telling people to take a chance on love is like telling them to get wet when they shower: There is no other way.”
+Back to Brooks’ concept of romantic entrepreneurship.
+According to him, “The most distinguishing characteristic of entrepreneurs is their willingness and ability to take a personal risk for the chance at explosive rewards.”
+Psychotherapist and author Amy Bloom seems to agree with Brooks, writing, “Telling people to take a chance on love is like telling them to get wet when they shower: There is no other way.”

 Deciding that the love we want isn’t worth the risks means that we are in no way ready for that kind of love.
 Period.